 IDWR manages water in the State of Idaho through water allocation and distribution processes.
 Want to know how water is distributed in the 70 active water districts in Idaho?
 Read below for more answers!

 Water rights authorize the use of public water by private individuals and organizations.
-Water right are real property rights much like property rights in land.
-Get answers to frequently asked questions and search for records.
+Water rights are real property rights, much like land property rights.

 An adjudication is a court action for the determination of existing water rights which results in a decree that confirms and defines each water right.
 The purpose is to catalog and confirm through the court all water rights and to which property those water rights belong.